bostick/tabit-file-format/description/tabit-file-format-description.md

 Incrementing through slots is measured in "vsqs" which is short for "viginti-semi-quaver" which means 1/20 of 1/16th note.

-E.g., the A string and D string are next to each other and when incrementing from a note on the A string to a note on the D string, the increment is 1 vsq.
+For example, the A string and D string are next to each other and when incrementing from a note on the A string to a note on the D string, the increment is 1 vsq.

 In other situations, it is necessary to sub-divide a space into only 2 parts, and these parts are called "dsqs", which is short for "demi-semi-quaver" which means = 1/2 of 1/16th notes.